Caring for Carers of People with Dementia Project

 Researchers: Professor Lynne Parkinson, Dr Annie Banbury, Dr Steven Gordon, Dr Biplob Ray, Professor Denise Wood

-We would like to introduce you to the Caring for Carers Program, a new free program for regional and isolated Australian carers of people with dementia.
+The Caring for Carers Program is a free program for rural and isolated Australian carers of people with dementia.
 In rural Australia, knowledge about availability and utilisation of support by informal carers is not optimal, despite the many resources generally available for carers of people with dementia.
 Caring can be a special challenge for those who live in rural areas, where resources may be less accessible.
 We know that developing social networks that can be continued into the post-care period can improve outcomes for this expanding group of predominantly older people.
 The mission of the Caring for Carers Program is to connect carers with other carers for peer support and social network augmentation.

 A multidisciplinary national and international team, coordinated from CQUniversity, has been funded through the Australian Government Department of Health Dementia and Aged Care Services Fund to evaluate feasibility, acceptability and effectiveness of video conferencing to connect carers with other carers.
 While this technology has been tested with people with chronic disease, connecting carers is a new and promising innovation.